f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 Qkviews
 =======

-VELOS supports the ability to generate qkview reporte to collect and bundle configuration and diagnostic data that can be sent to support or uploaded to iHealth.
+VELOS supports the ability to generate qkview reports to collect and bundle configuration and diagnostic data that can be sent to support or uploaded to iHealth.
 It is important to understand the VELOS architecture when generating qkview reports.
 Generating a qkview report from the system controller will capture OS data and container information related to the system controller software, while generating a qkview report inside a chassis partition will capture data and container information related to the partition layer.
 To capture tenant level information, you’ll need to run a qkview report inside the TMOS layer of the tenant.

 K02521182: Generating diagnostic data for the VELOS system using the qkview utility